Vendor contracts

 Start small.
 Scope up only when the deal needs it.

-The $500 entry point is a triage/light-review product, not unlimited negotiation.
-Heavier redlines, procurement processes, and direct vendor negotiation are scoped separately.
+The $500 entry point is a triage product: read, summary, sign-or-flag.
+Redlines and direct vendor negotiation are scoped separately, with caps so the price stays predictable.

 $500

-Sign, redline, or escalate recommendation; short written summary; no vendor negotiation; ordinary SaaS or AI vendor terms.
+Sign, flag, or escalate recommendation; short written summary; no redline; ordinary SaaS or AI vendor terms.

-Markup of the MSA, order form, DPA, or AI vendor terms, with negotiation positions and one revision pass.
+Full markup of the MSA, order form, DPA, or AI vendor terms, with negotiation positions and one revision pass.
+Includes one round of vendor response.

 The point of view